Secret Warriors (Team White): Roster

 A reality warping young man previously under the care and training of the mutant Gateway.
 Nick Fury initially attempted to recruit him to another one of his "Caterpillar" teams, but Gateway refused.
-As of the MARVEL NOW! relaunch, he has joined the Avengers under the name of Manifold.
+In the Marvel Now! relaunch, Fesi joined the Avengers under the name of Manifold.

 Other "Caterpillar" teams

 Within the Secret Warriors series the featured team is referred to as being one of three other caterpillar teams.
 While the main team of the series is led by Daisy and overseen by Nick Fury, Fury also oversees two other teams.